abhisheksoni27/machine-learning-with-js/README.md

-## Machine Learning with JavaScript
+## Machine Learning with JavaScript :rocket:

 You don't need ~~Python~~ to train your own models and perform Machine Learning.